tinas/drawerly/docs/core/concepts/styling.md

 ### Header and Footer

-If your drawers have headers and footers:
+For drawers with headers and footers:

 ```css
 [data-drawerly-panel] {